tamirrosenberg/WiFi-Stepper-Motor-Controller-v2/README.md

 YouTube Channel Name: re: Ham Radio
 YouTube Channel link: https://www.youtube.com/@reHamRadio

-And again, please consider to help and support this project and the YoutTube channel with Pateron:
+And again, please consider to help and support this project and the YouTube channel with Pateron:
 https://www.patreon.com/user?u=76984995

 ## Thank You!